 With its unspoiled beaches and charming cobblestone streets, Salema in western Algarve is located in the parish of Budens, Vale do Bispo.
-Imposing cliffs and golden sandy beaches makes Salema a picture-perfect postcard setting.
+Imposing cliffs and also golden sandy beaches makes Salema a picture-perfect postcard setting.

 The village of Salema is one of the few villages with a fishing fleet of traditional colourful boats.
-Still launched from the beach (now with the help of a tractor), which is cast into the sea to catch snapper, mackerel, sardines, and octopus that you can enjoy freshly grilled at one of the local restaurants.
+Still launched from the beach (now with the help of a tractor), which is cast into the sea to catch snapper, mackerel, sardines, and also octopus that you can enjoy freshly grilled at one of the local restaurants.

 The lovely sandy beach is gently sloping that is ideal for swimming and safe for children.
-A lifeguard is on duty in the summer months and the quality of sea water is excellent.
+A lifeguard is also on duty in the summer months and the quality of sea water is excellent.

-At either end of the beach are yellow limestone rocks which date back to around 150 million years ago.
+Another key point is at either end of the beach are yellow limestone rocks which date back to around 150 million years ago.
 Above them are the more recent red limestone rock which contrasts beautifully with the bright blue sky.
 It is among these that you will find fossils, shells, and even the footprints of dinosaurs.

 About 300m beneath the waters of Salema Beach you can also visit the French warship L’Ocean, sunk during the Seven Years’ War.

-There are some fabulous local bars and restaurants in Salema, some traditional gift shops, and convenience stores.
+There are some fabulous local bars and also restaurants in Salema, some traditional gift shops, and convenience stores.
 The city of Lagos is to the east and Sagres to the West, both approx. 15 km away.
-In about 15 minutes by car you can be by the west coast.
+In about 15 minutes by car you can also be by the west coast.

 Here you can find more sandy beaches stretching down the cliffs for miles.
 If you want to do more than to just lie on the beach there is golf, tennis, spas, horseback riding, boat trips and nature walks all within a few miles.
 From the beach cliffs there are also great launching points for practicing paragliding.